tokio-rs/tokio/tokio/README.md

 ## Release schedule

-Tokio doesn't follow a fixed release schedule, but we typically make one to two new minor releases each month.
+Tokio doesn't follow a fixed release schedule, but we typically make one minor release each month.
 We make patch releases for bugfixes as necessary.

 ## Bug patching policy